rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-rudder-dashboard-settings.md

 * **Map Rudder Context data to Adobe Context Data**: Context data variables allow you to you define custom variables on each page that the processing rules apply and can read.
 Instead of explicitly assigning values to the analytics variables, you can send your data in via these context data variables.
 The processing rules take the values from the context data variables and pass them into the respective analytics variables.

-This setting allows you to map the key present under the context of the RudderStack message to the property name you want to send to the Adobe context data.
+This setting allows you to map the key present under the context/properties of the RudderStack message to the property name you want to send to the Adobe context data.
 An example is as shown below:

 ```JSON
        "context":{